 If you double-click on one of these accounts, you’ll see a breakdown of employee balances included in the projection.

-You have two wage accounts: Wages A and Wages B.
+You have two wage accounts: Direct Wages A and Direct Wages B.

 In Magnifi, you link both of these to the Magnifi account Wages.

-The actual values from Wages A and Wages B will now appear in the Profit & Loss under Magnifi’s projected Wages account (the values are combined into one).
+The actual values from Direct Wages A and Direct Wages B will now appear in the Profit & Loss under Magnifi’s projected Wages account (the values are combined into one).

 This ensures alignment between your accounting system and Magnifi for Actual vs Budget reporting.

-💡 Tip: If you want to keep reporting on Wages A and Wages B separately in Actual vs Budget reporting, consider using Divisions:
+💡 Tip: If you want to keep reporting on Direct Wages A and Direct Wages B separately in Actual vs Budget reporting, consider using Divisions:

 Set up Division A and Division B under Chart of Accounts.

-Link Wages A to Division A and Wages B to Division B.
+Link Direct Wages A to Division A and Direct Wages B to Division B.

 Assign employees to the correct division.